IAmPythagoras/FFXIV-Combat-Simulator/README.md

 You can join this discord if you have any question regarding how to use it : https://discord.gg/mZXKUNy2sw

+If you want to locally use the API.
+Install the ffxiv-combat-simulator library and also install uvicorn:

+pip install uvicorn

+And then run this command:

+python -m uvicorn ffxivcalc.API.API:app

+This will locally launch the API.

 # FFXIVDPSCalculator
 Environment in which the simulation of FF14 combat (with multiple people) will be possible.